serverless/blog/posts/contribute.md

 Guest posts include a contributor bio and contact information, including links to social media.

-# How to contribute
+# How to Contribute

-Drop us a line at stefanie@serverless.com, add an [issue on the blog repo](http://github.com/serverless/blog) or [submit a pull request on our blog repo](http://github.com/serverless/blog)!
+Drop us a line at rupak@serverless.com, add an [issue on the blog repo](http://github.com/serverless/blog) or [submit a pull request on our blog repo](http://github.com/serverless/blog)!